Albanians in Montenegro: Politics

 Early 20th century political figures which had significant activity in the Albanian community in Montenegro are Ismail Nikoçi, mayor of Gusinje and Agan Koja, imam of Plav.
 Nikoçi fought against the annexation of Plav-Gusinje by Yugoslavia in 1919 raised awareness for the rights of the Albanian refugees which left the area.
 Koja who became more prominent after Nikoçi's assassination led a group of kachaks who fought against the Yugoslav army in the Albanian-Yugoslav borderlands.
+Cafo Beg Ulqini was elected as the first Albanian born Mayor of Ulcinj where he held office for two decades prior to his appointment to Regent of the Albanian Kingdom in 1944.
 The leader of the Kaçak movement in Rozaje, Kolašin and Bihor was Jusuf Mehonja, a member of the Committee of Kosovo, among others such as Husein Boshko, Feriz Sallku and Rek Bisheva.

 The first political party created by Albanians in this country is the Democratic League in Montenegro, founded by Mehmet Bardhi in 1990.
 Most Albanians support the country's integration into the EU: during the 2006 Montenegrin independence referendum, in Ulcinj Municipality, where Albanians at that time accounted over 72% of the population, 88.50% of voters voted for an independent Montenegro.
 Overall, the vote of the Albanian minority secured the country's secession from Serbia and Montenegro.

 In 2008, the Albanian National Council (Albanian: Këshilli Kombëtar i Shqiptarëve, abb.
 KKSH) was established to represent the political interests of the Albanian community.
-The current chairman of the KKSH is Genci Nimanbegu.
+The current chairman of the KKSH is Faik Nika.

 In 2022, Dritan Abazović became the first ethnic Albanian to hold the office of Prime Minister of Montenegro.